DerBrunoIR/Minecraft-GameOfLife/README.md

 The final simulation runs fluently on the 20x20 screen.
 In the future it would be intresting to explore larger screen sizes.

-By sharing the world I want also to invite you to investigate it by your self.
+By sharing the world you can try it by your self.

 Thanks for reading!